bpaquet/terraform-provider-assert/docs/data-sources/equal.md

 ### Required

-- `current` (Set of String) A list describing the current state.
+- `current` (List of String) A list describing the current state.
 Example: a list of instance ids frem a data source.
-- `expected` (Set of String) A list describing the expected state.
+- `expected` (List of String) A list describing the expected state.
 Example: a list of instance ids extracted from resources declared in the same workspace.

 ### Read-Only